Dnshbbu/firefly-iii/pythondashboard/README.md

 ### Preprocessing CSV Files

-1. Navigate to the **CSV Preprocessor** page using the sidebar
+1. Navigate to the **📄 CSV Preprocessor** page using the sidebar navigation

 2. Upload a CSV file from the `statements/<BankName>/` folder

 3. Review the detected bank type and preprocessing rules

+4. The system will validate your CSV structure against the matching import configuration

-5. Toggle rules on/off as needed
+5. Toggle preprocessing rules on/off as needed

 6. Download the processed CSV file

 7. Import the processed file into Firefly III using the Data Importer with the matching configuration from `import-configs/`

+**Note:** The CSV Preprocessor is integrated into the main dashboard.
+The standalone `app.py` file is kept for legacy purposes but is no longer the recommended way to run the preprocessor.

 ### Importing into Firefly III